-19 The monitoring plan should clarify that the QA/QC requirements are prescriptive, and it is not appropriate for the landfill staff to apply their professional judgement on whether these requirements are necessary.
+20 The monitoring plan should clarify that the QA/QC requirements are prescriptive, and it is not appropriate for the landfill staff to apply their professional judgement on whether these requirements are necessary.

-20 The verification body may conduct a third-party field check, given the field check is performed in the prescribed time frame.

-21 Instead of performing field checks, the project developer may instead have equipment calibrated by the manufacturer or a certified calibration service per manufacturer's guidance, at the end of but no more than two months prior to the end date of the reporting period to meet this requirement.
+21 TheA verification body may conduct a third-party field check, given the field check is performed in the prescribed time frame, and the verification body is not the same as the entity verifying the relevant reporting period.
+22 Instead of performing field checks, the project developer may instead have equipment calibrated by the manufacturer or a certified calibration service per manufacturer's guidance, at the end of but no more than two months prior to or after the end date of the reporting period to meet this requirement, with "as-found" and "as-left" conditions documented.

-calibrated (with percent drift documented) by the manufacturer or a certified calibration service (with as-found results recorded) prior to quantification of emission reductions for that reporting period.
+- field-checked (with percent drift documented) for calibration accuracy by a properly trained individual within 2 months prior to removal; or - calibrated (with percent drift documented) by the manufacturer or a certified calibration service (with as-found results recorded) prior to quantification commencement of emission reductions verification services for that the relevant reporting period.